Sergio Navarretta

 In 2015, Navarretta directed The Colossal Failure of the Modern Relationship, a comedy/drama shot entirely in Niagara's wine country.
 Starring Krista Bridges (Heroes Reborn), Enrico Colantoni (Flashpoint, Just Shoot Me), and David Cubitt (Traders, Medium).
 The film had its world premiere at the Niagara Integrated Film Festival, its Western Canada premiere at the Whistler Film Festival and its U.S. premiere at Sonoma International Film Festival.
 The film won the Castlepoint Numa Award at the ICFF festival in Toronto.
 Navarretta is a founding member of the Town of Innisfil's Arts, Culture, and Heritage Council and served as Vice Chair of that council for a year.

 In 2015, he was an executive producer on Arctic Dogs, the animated feature film starring Jeremy Renner, Alec Baldwin, James Franco, Heidi Klum, John Cleese, Anjelica Huston, Omar Sy, Michael Madsen, and Laurie Holden.

 In 2018, he directed The Cuban, starring Oscar winner Louis Gossett Jr. and Shohreh Aghdashloo.
 The film, shot in Brantford and Brant County in southern Ontario through mid-May, also stars Degrassi: Next Class actress Ana Golja, Giacomo Gianniotti, and Lauren Holly.

+In January 2022, Navarretta started a podcast titled Creativity Unleashed.
+Navarretta directed a film titled Loathe Thy Neighbour which premiered in August of 2025 at TIFF.
+In 2026, Navarretta started post production on his latest film What We Have Left, directed from a screenplay by Alessandra Piccione and Frank Canino.
+The film stars Barabara Williams, R. H. Thomson, Tommie- Amber Pirie, and Peter MacNeill.